ITISFoundation/openCOR-viewer/README.md

-# openCOR-viewer
+# OpenCOR Viewer
-Viewer for the openCOR service
+Viewer specific for the output of the openCOR Service.